A Cookieless Future: Is Your Marketing Ready For The Post-Cookie, Post-Pixel World?

 It’s a recurring theme.
 “Once third-party cookies are phased out, we will not build alternate identifiers to track individuals as they browse across the web, nor will we use them in our products.” said David Temkin, Google’s director of product management for ads privacy and trust.

 There are a lot of ad platforms that are working on user identity based tracking mechanisms.
 But it’s clear Google doesn’t believe that they will cut it from a privacy perspective and aren’t entertaining the idea any more.
-Easy for them to say, they own just about a bajillion gallons of first party data.
+Easy for them to say, they own just about a bajillion gallons of first-party data.
 But Google will set the tone on this, so they’re worth listening to.

-So collecting really good first party data (through your onsite or in-app analytics, and through user data in your CRM) is going to be vital over the next year.
+So collecting really good first-party data (through your onsite or in-app analytics, and through user data in your CRM) is going to be vital over the next year.
 You’ll need to leverage this data by tailoring user experience to maximise conversion rates, and implementing effective email, push notification, referral and loyalty programmes.

 Action Number 4: Think About Your Strategy & Creative